 - participating in government, local authority , healthcare and other grant funded research; and

 - managing the future planning of the services we deliver ensuring that we meet the needs of the people we support.

 Data Controller and Data Processor

-As Quarriers are the organisation who have been funded to provide your support we will process your data on behalf the funder where they are either the Council, Government and or the Scottish National Health Service, therefore we are the Data Processor.
+As Quarriers is the organisation who has been funded to provide your support we will process your data on behalf the funder where they are the Council, Government and or the Scottish National Health Service: therefore we are the Data Processor.